 Keep in mind that Medicare Supplement Insurance plans rarely provide coverage for anything that original Medicare doesn’t cover.
 (There are some exceptions with the rise of Innovative Plan F).

-Medicare Supplement plans haven’t also offered coverage for prescription drugs since 2006.
+Medicare Supplement plans haven’t also offer coverage for prescription drugs since 2006.

 Knowing what Medicare Supplement Insurance Plans Are